Academy ›

 Who the Privacy Act applies to

-The Australian Privacy Act 1988 applies to:
+The privacy legislation applies to:

 The realistic stance: comply with the Privacy Act fully regardless of size.
 The cost is low; the protection is real.